henridev/cyber-security/Chapter 6 -  The Five Nines Concept.md

 - The advantage of operating with a copy of the traffic is that the IDS does not negatively affect the packet flow of the forwarded traffic.
 - The disadvantage of operating on a copy of the traffic is that the IDS cannot stop malicious single-packet attacks from reaching the target before responding to the attack.
 An IDS often requires assistance from other networking devices, such as routers and firewalls, to respond to an attack.

-#### 6.3.2.3 IPS Intrusion Prevention Systems
+#### IPS Intrusion Prevention Systems

 a device that can immediately detect and stop an attack.
-An IPS device operates in inline mode.
+An IPS device operates in **inline mode**.
 This means that all incoming and outgoing traffic must flow through it for processing.
 As shown in the figure, an IPS does not allow packets to enter the trusted side of the network unless it has analyzed the packets.
 It can detect and immediately address a network problem.

 An IPS monitors network traffic.
 It analyzes the contents and the payload of the packets for more sophisticated embedded attacks that might include malicious data.
 Some systems use a blend of detection technologies, including signature-based, profile-based, and protocol analysis-based intrusion detection.
 This deeper analysis enables the IPS to identify, stop, and block attacks that would pass through a traditional firewall device.
 When a packet comes in through an interface on an IPS, *the outbound or trusted interface does not receive that packet until the IPS analyzes the packet.*